Looking for things to do in Galicia Spain? Keep on reading this article as we have a ton of awesome recommendations for you.

 - Excursion to Rias Baixas (Boat Tour with Mussels and Wine): Explore the wide, open seas while sipping some of the most famous wines in Spain!

 Best Things to Do in Galicia

 The Cies archipelago consists of three islands, Monteagudo, Faro, and San Martiño and they are probably Galicia’s greatest treasure.

 The Islands are located in the mouth of the Ria de Vigo, about 10km from the port of Vigo.
-You can reach the archipelago by boat from Vigo, and it should take between 40 to 45 minutes to reach the islands.
+You can reach the archipelago via a boat trip from Vigo, and it should take between 40 to 45 minutes to reach the islands.

-The biggest attraction of the Cíes are their beaches and beautiful water.
-The islands are the home of nine beaches, the star certainly being the beach of Rodas (Playa de Rodas).
+The biggest attraction of the Cíes are their beautiful beaches and beautiful water.
+The islands are the home of nine beaches, the star certainly being the beach of Rodas.
 Playa de Rodas is a bay-shaped beach of roughly 700 meters, connecting the islands of Monteagudo and Faro.

 The Cies islands are perfect for a day trip from Vigo but what we really suggest is spending a night (or more) at the campsite in the Cíes.
 However, you should be aware that you have to reserve your spot in advance at the Vigo port.

 Also, note that there aren’t hotels on the islands, so camping is really the only option to spend the night.
 On the other hand, there is a restaurant, a small supermarket, and a visitor center, so you aren’t really on your own.